Guide to Lasting Power of Attorney

 We mean the following:

-- If they are appointed to take decisions on a joint basis that mean the attorneys can only decide on matters if they are all agreed.
-The disadvantage of that is they may not all agree and one may be unreasonable or may not be traced.
+- If they are appointed to take decisions on a joint basis that mean the attorneys can only decide on matters if they are in agreement.
+The disadvantage of this is that they may not agree and one may be unreasonable or may not be traced.
 Ultimately if they can’t agree then the LPA must finish.

-- The second way is a joint and several basis whereby as well as acting jointly, each can act individual.
-The advantage of that is that one person can take a decision on your behalf.
+- The second way is a joint and several base whereby as well as acting jointly, each attorney can act individually.
+The advantage of that is that one person can take a decision on your behalf without meeting the full agreement of the other attorney.
 The disadvantage is that if that person is not honest or competent the wrong decision can be taken.

 - The third way is to have a situation whereby everybody has to agree on a joint basis and perhaps this is on the most important matters and then on a joint and several bases on less important matters.
 You may consider this as a worthwhile compromise.